Skip to content

 3. Share the love

-4. Role modeling best behaviour
+4. Role modelling best behaviour

 5. Things can change

 Perhaps we should start viewing these stereotypes in the same we view horoscopes – with a healthy dose of scepticism and disbelief.
-There is no stereotypical surgeon or paediatrician or anaesthetist or emergency physician.
-There are only doctors, trying to do their best for patients.
+There is no stereotypical surgeon or paediatrician or anaesthetist, or emergency physician.
+There are only doctors trying to do their best for patients.

 A final thought